antonindurieux/personal-website-offline-/_portfolio/1_Kaggle_Plant_Pathology_2021_competition.md

 _________________________________________________________________
 ```

-The performance metric evaluated was the F1-score.
+The performance metric evaluated was the **F1-score**.
 To better align our loss function with the evaluation metric, it would be nice to directly optimize for the F1-score, but it is not differentiable.
-To overcome this, as explained in this [interesting article](https://towardsdatascience.com/the-unknown-benefits-of-using-a-soft-f1-loss-in-classification-systems-753902c0105d){:target='_blank'}, we can create a custom loss where we modify the F1-score such as we replace the counts of true positives, false positives and false negatives by the sums of their likelihood values, by replacing each $$y$$ of the regular F1-score formula (defined in $$\{0, 1\}$$) by their probabilities (defined in $$[0, 1]$$) :
+To overcome this, as explained in this [interesting article](https://towardsdatascience.com/the-unknown-benefits-of-using-a-soft-f1-loss-in-classification-systems-753902c0105d){:target='_blank'}, we can create a **custom loss** where we modify the F1-score such as we replace the counts of true positives, false positives and false negatives by the sums of their likelihood values, by replacing each $$y$$ of the regular F1-score formula (defined in $$\{0, 1\}$$) by their probabilities (defined in $$[0, 1]$$) :

 ```python
 # from https://towardsdatascience.com/the-unknown-benefits-of-using-a-soft-f1-loss-in-classification-systems-753902c0105d